mattjm/duplicacy-script/README.md

 2. Modify script with your own backup destinations, log file paths, duplicacy executable, etc.
 3. Open an account with a cloud backup provider (this document assumes backblaze b2)
 4. Initialize the backup locations per this document
+5. Run a backup manually per this document, if using encryption (the first time you run a backup for a location you're asked to type your encryption key--after that it's saved in the duplicacy config folder)
-5. Create a windows scheduled task to run at some interval with elevated privileges
+6. Create a windows scheduled task to run at some interval with elevated privileges
-6. If you're backing up a user profile on Windows, see the "filter" section below.
+7. If you're backing up a user profile on Windows, see the "filter" section below.

 These are "plug and chug" instructions for making encrypted backups to a local folder, and then copying those to a cloud storage provider.